cparedes/redbluemagenta.com/_posts/2010-09-23-why-work-in-system-administration.markdown

 that happen with machines.
-As of late, this knowledge is not necessarily valued as much as it was before, but it's still ever more important - for instance, when deploying things to EC2 or even bare metal, you need to know how to measure IOPs, and you even need to know *why* you're measure that in the first place (maybe you're deploying an I/O intensive service?)
+As of late, this knowledge is not necessarily valued as much as it was before, but it's still ever more important - for instance, when deploying things to EC2 or even bare metal, you need to know how to measure IOPs, and you even need to know *why* you're measuring that in the first place (maybe you're deploying an I/O intensive service?)
 When deploying services in the cloud, more often than not, you're working with machines that are significantly underpowered compared to what you can get